 If you have any questions please email our Admissions Tutor, Dr Patrizia di Bello.

-We offer taster events and information evenings for prospective students interested in our MA Museum Cultures programme throughout the year.
+We offer information evenings for prospective students interested in our History of Art programmes throughout the year.

 Funds are available to support research expenses for your coursework on this MA.

 Read a blog created by the Wellcome Collection's Digital Manager, who recently completed this course.

 Listen to a podcast of our Head of Department, Kate Retford, discussing 18th-century material culture.